-No significant agreements are recorded in terms of changes in the control of the Parent Company or between the Parent Company and its Manager and Directors or employees concerning compensation for resignation or dismissal.
+No significant agreements are recorded in terms of changes in the control of the Company or between the Company and its Manager and Directors or employees concerning compensation for resignation or dismissal.

-13. Annual Corporate Governance Report
+13. Annual Directors' Remuneration Report

-The annual corporate governance report that is part of the management report can be found on the website of the National Securities Market Commission (CNMV) and on the website of the Naturhouse Group.
+The Annual Directors' Remuneration Report that is part of the management report can be seen on the Comisión Nacional del Mercado Valores (CNMV) website and on the Naturhouse Group website.